Wondering how to pay off debt and save money? You can do both, and it will change your life for the better! Take these

 How often do you get hit with a bill that you can’t afford, and it causes you to give up on your spending plan altogether?
 “If I’m going to put this on the credit card, I might as well treat myself to that while I’m at it.”

 4. You Don’t Expect the Unexpected

-We don’t know when these expenses are going to hit, or what they will look like.
+We don’t know when certain expenses are going to hit, or what they will look like.
 But you can bet your boots that unexpected events are coming.